Environmental impact of fashion: Cotton

 1913 image of cotton production in the United States.

-Cotton is the most common crop in the world aside from food.
+Cotton is the most common non-food crop in the world.
 Cotton production uses 2.5% of the world's farmland.
 Half of all textiles produced are made of the fiber.
-Cotton is a water-intensive crop, requiring 3644 cubic meters of water to grow one ton of fiber, or 347 gallons per pound.
+Cotton is a water-intensive crop, requiring 3644 cubic meters of water to grow one ton of fiber, or 437 gallons per pound.
 Growing cotton requires 25% of insecticides and 10-16% of pesticides of what is used globally every year.
 Half of the top pesticides used in growing cotton in the US are deemed likely to be carcinogenic by the United States Environmental Protection Agency.
 Cotton production degrades the quality of the soil, leading to exhausted fields and expansion into new areas.
 Expansion into new areas leads to the destruction of local habitats and the associated pollution affects biodiversity.